infofarmer/memrise-speak/README.md

 and in relatively high quality.

 Current limitations:
-- only works in desktop Chrome
+- only works in desktop Chrome and Safari
 - best works on OS X
-- tested on a few popular Chinese and Japanese courses
-- other languages will need to be added manually
-- only tested in review mode

 Further plans:
-- support all languages
+- support more languages and synthesis options
 - dictation!

 Installation link: